 If you are heading to Peru, chances are you are planning on seeing Machu Picchu.
 One of the 7 wonders of the world, it is usually the highlight of any travellers trip to Peru.
 There are numerous ways to reach Machu Picchu, and options for all budgets and fitness levels.
-In November 2018, I did the 5 day, 4 night Salkantay trek to Machu Picchu.
-It was the highlight of my trip in Peru, and below you can find out what to expect.
+In November 2018, I did the 5 day Salkantay to Machu Picchu trek.
+It was the highlight of my 3 weeks in Peru, and below you can find out what to expect.

 Why choose the Salkantay trek?

 Undoubtedly the most famous trek to Machu Picchu is the Inca Trail.
 This is usually a 4 day trek, where you will follow what is thought to be the original route taken by Incas to Machu Picchu.
 There is a limit on the number of people allowed to trek the Inca trail everyday.
 This has led to it becoming very expensive.
 The Inca trail starts around $700 USD, and the price increases depending on how reputable your company is.
 Another problem is the fact that you must book far in advance – more than 3 months in advance during high season.

 For these reasons the Salkantay trek is growing in popularity.
 Cheaper than the Inca trail, and with the possibility to book it just days before, many backpackers are choosing this route.
 The scenery is stunning, and you will reach a maximum height of 4600 metres.
 For me, this was the highest point that I had ever been.
 The trek usually also includes beautiful Humantay Lake.

 How difficult is the Salkantay to Machu Picchu trek?